ivan-alles/localizer/README.md

 * Works with rigid and flexible object shapes and structures.
 * Detects an unlimited number of object categories.
 * Adapts to variations in size, point of view, and lighting.
-* Reaches accuracy better than 2 pixels for position, 2 degrees for orientation, and 99.9% in classification.
+* Reaches accuracy better than 2 pixels for position, 2 degrees for orientation, and 99.9% for classification.

 The object detection runs in real-time on various platforms (GPU, FPGA).